mqless/mqless.github.io/_docs/install-locally.md

 permalink: /docs/install-locally/
 ---

-In order to run MQLess locally we first need a way to run Lambdas locally.
+In order to run MQLess locally we first need a way to run Lambda locally.
 For IOT example we would also need DynamoDB to store the actors' state.

 ## Prerequisites